UnknownEquineCoder/Obsidian/Default/Games/Triskaidekaphobia.md

 ##### Rank 1
 ##### Purple Summon 0/1 Worm
 ##### *Sudden.
-##### *When this summon is cast: you can target one summon your opponent controls; take control of it as long as this card is on the field.
+##### *When this summon is cast: you can target one summon your opponent controls; take control of it as long as this card is on the field, but negate its effects.
 ##### Attacks and effects that would target this card cannot be activated until you control a card owned by your opponent.*

 #### Change of Heart